 In order to facilitate the interactions of actors in relationships as well as to ensure that constraints and other conditions of relationships are consistently applied, what is needed is a relationship manager.
-This manager orchestrates interactions amongst the actors, blocks actions that counter to the constraints of the relationships, manages relationship revocation, and enforces the rules of a relationship system.
+This manager orchestrates interactions amongst the actors, blocks actions counter to the constraints of the relationships, manages relationship revocation, and enforces the rules of a relationship system.
 One can think about a relationship manager like a policy decision point for relationships: the relationship manager can “read” relationships, is aware of context, and makes decision as to whether actions related to the relationships are allowed.

-Decision regarding relationships cannot be centralized.
-Consider in the real world, we rely on a variety of 3rd parties to broker our interactions such as lawyers, the State, financial systems, and other people.
+Decisions regarding relationships are not centralized.
+In the world, we rely on a variety of 3rd parties to broker our interactions such as lawyers, the State, financial systems, and other people.
 In the real world, we do not need, nor would it be practicable, to go to a central office in order to conduct any relationship-based interaction.
 Similarly, in the digital world, a single centralized relationship manager is completely unworkable.
-When parties in a relationship need to interact, they should be able to use a “nearby” relationship manager without having to find a central, singular authority.
-But in order for this to work, relationship managers would require a standardized format for representing relationships so that any relationship manager, if called upon, can work on any relationship.
+When parties in a relationship need to interact, they have to use a “nearby” relationship manager without having to find a central, singular authority.
+But in order for this to work, digital relationship managers require a standardized format for representing relationships so that any relationship manager, if called upon, can work on any relationship.

 Relationship Notation Language